Why This Trip?

 Pick up your rental car in Anchorage and head north; you'll be using the city as a base today.
 You can make the 45-minute drive to the Palmer/Wasilla area for some iconic winter activities in the Alaskan backcountry, like snowmobiling, dog sledding, or a flightseeing excursion.
 You could also make a stop at the Musk Ox Farm or Reindeer Farm to see some Alaskan wildlife up close.

 If you choose to stick around Anchorage, visit the city's world-class museums and great art galleries, or even check out a winter festival if one is going on.
 In the evening, book a tour to go in search of the northern lights.

 Today you'll be making the 45-minute drive to Girdwood, home to the world-renowned Alyeska ski resort.
 Get an early start if you want to hit the slopes; you could also go fat-tire biking.
 Or simply check into the Hotel Alyeska and bask in the luxurious surroundings.
 Ask for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.

 3 View on Map

-Wake up in Girdwood and you'll have another chance to hit the slopes of this famous ski resort or enjoy other winter sports in the morning.
-Then head back to Anchorage, where you'll have time to hit the slopes before heading back to Anchorage.
-There, you can get an in-depth picture of the city and state at the Anchorage Museum, or visit the Alaska Native Heritage Center for a dose of history and culture.
+If you missed exploring Anchorage on your first day, today is the perfect opportunity.
+Get an in-depth picture of the city and state at the Anchorage Museum, or visit the Alaska Native Heritage Center for a dose of history and culture.
 And of course, don't forget to do some souvenir shopping before heading home!